xvars and yvars arguments are tidyselect expressions (see

 tidyselect syntax) that

-specify the columns of x whose names will be used to form combinations.
+specify the columns of x whose names will be used as a domain for

-enumerating all column names selected by the xvars expression.
+enumerating all column names specified by the xvars argument.

 If yvars is not NULL, the function creates a tibble with two columns,